 After you submit the Taiwan Arrival Card (TWAC) online, you will receive a confirmation email with a QR code.

-📂 Other Required for Entry to Taiwan
+📂 Other Requirements for Entry to Taiwan

 🛂 1.
 Valid Passport